openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 ## Before You Begin

 `minikube` can be deployed as a VM, a container, or bare-metal.
 We'll use the preferred Docker driver for this quickstart.
+You can run `minikube` in WSL with Docker Engine or Docker Desktop, but keep an eye out for one extra step to run `minikube tunnel` at the necessary point in the process.

 1. [Install Docker](https://docs.docker.com/engine/install/)
 1. [Install `kubectl`](https://kubernetes.io/docs/tasks/tools/)